-The Deptford Northern Soul Club say they are ‘looking into the future of Northern Soul’ by revolutionizing what you know about the current Northern Soul scene.
+The Deptford Northern Soul Club say they are ‘looking into the future of Northern Soul’ by revolutionizing the current Northern Soul scene.

 The group was founded in 2016 by the young DJ duo Will Foot and Lewis Henderson in a place called the Bunker in Deptford, London where they played a sold-out show and have been touring all over the country spinning records in places such as Belfast and Birmingham.

-Since then they have also been taking on Manchester, an iconic Northern Soul hotspot, by playing monthly gigs at YES with special guests such as Colin Curtis.
+Since then they have also been taking on Manchester, an iconic Northern Soul hotspot, by playing monthly gigs at YES with special guests such as Northern Soul legend Colin Curtis.

-The Deptford Northern Soul club is just one part of what they describe as the ‘new face of soul’ as they are aiming to bring the essence of what made the Northern Soul scene of the older generation into the new generation.
+The Deptford Northern Soul club describe themselves as ‘new face of soul’ as they are aiming to bring the essence of what made the Northern Soul scene of the older generation into the new generation.

 Will told us more about how he was inspired to create the group and how the older generation has inspired the new one: